CS3398-Sapphire-Sourcerer/Group-Project/README.md

 Learning socketIO

-##	Additional Tools and Frameworks that were integrated
+##	Additional Tools and Frameworks that were utilized

 * Slack - communication platform for team
-* PyCharm - integrated with Git and Slack
+* PyCharm - integrated with GitHub and Slack
 * Zenhub - to track groups work progress
 * Pure-CSS - used for applications webpages
 * Google Maps JavaScript API - used for mapping each user